IRS Forms

 • Schedule A, list each recipient who received more than the annual exclusion or any future‑interest gift.
 Include dates, descriptions, and fair market values.
 Attach a qualified appraisal for noncash assets, or provide a valuation method description that meets the adequate disclosure rules.

-• Schedule B, make the gift‑splitting election if used.
+• Part III, make the gift-splitting consent election if used.
 Spouses must mirror each other’s entries, and both must file.
 Check the consent box and include both signatures where required.

-• Schedule C, compute totals after exclusions and deductions, then apply prior taxable gifts to monitor your remaining lifetime exemption.
+• Schedule A Part 4, compute totals after exclusions and deductions, then use Schedule B to apply prior taxable gifts and monitor your remaining lifetime exemption.
 Keep a running worksheet year to year for your records.

 • Adequate disclosure, do not skip this.
 A clear description, relationship, trust EIN if any, and appraisal or method start the statute of limitations on valuation.
 Sloppy disclosure can leave the door open years later.